SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model

-We develop the SurgVidLM upon the Qwen2-VL framework, which integrates vision encoders and language model Qwen2\cite{yang2024qwen2technicalreport}.
+We develop the SurgVidLM upon the Qwen2-VL framework, which integrates vision encoders and language model Qwen2\cite{wang2024qwen2}.
 Let \( V = \{V(t) \in \mathbb{R}^{H \times W \times 3} \mid t = 0, \dots, T\} \) represents a video sequence comprising \( T \) frames, along with an associated query \( q \).
-The visual encoder extracts frame-level features from downsampled frames \( V_F \) which are sparsely sampled at fixed intervals \( I_F \), yielding low-frequency visual tokens \( X_F \).
-Subsequently, \( X_F \) is aligned with language tokens and processed by the LLM to generate the response.
+The visual encoder extracts frame-level features from downsampled frames \( V_F \), which are sparsely sampled at fixed intervals \( I_F \), yielding low-frequency visual tokens \( X_F \).
+Subsequently, \( X_F \) is transformed into the language embedding space via the visual adapter and concatenated with language tokens for LLM response generation.

-\subsubsection{StageFocus for Multi-grained Video Understanding.}
+\subsubsection{StageFocus for Multi-grained Video Understanding}